The Kick Inside: Release

+The Kick Inside was released in the UK on 17 February 1978.
+Initially, the first single was to be "James and the Cold Gun", but Bush insisted on "Wuthering Heights".
+EMI relented and released the single in January 1978.
+The song later reached number one on the UK Singles Chart in March.
+It stayed at the top of the charts for four weeks, becoming one of the biggest selling songs of the year and was the first time a female singer-songwriter topped the charts with a self-penned song.

 The album's second single, "The Man with the Child in His Eyes", reached number six in the UK.
 Three other singles were released around the world during the next two years: "Them Heavy People", "Moving" (which reached number one in Japan) and "Strange Phenomena".
-"The Man with the Child in His Eyes" also charted on the American Billboard Hot 100, Bush's only single to do so until 1985.
-It peaked at number 85.
+"The Man with the Child in His Eyes" also charted at No. 85 on the American Billboard Hot 100 and was Bush's only single to do so until 1985.
 Bush made an appearance on Saturday Night Live in December 1978.
-Despite this publicity, The Kick Inside failed to enter the Top 200 of the Billboard albums chart.
+Despite this publicity, The Kick Inside failed to enter the Billboard 200.

 The album peaked at number three on the UK Albums Chart and remained on the chart for much of the rest of the year.
 Eventually clocking up 71 weeks in the chart, it was certified platinum and remains one of Bush's biggest selling records.